AmanDhillonCS/AmanDhillonCS/README.md

 I'm Aman from Canada, and I am developer.
 I enjoy learning new languages and frameworks like React, as well as working with any kind of project involving Java.
 I also enjoy curating content for projects.

-You can checkout my pinned projects on GitHub profile.
+You can checkout my pinned projects below on GitHub profile.

 Skills: Java / Python / JS / HTML / CSS